 c.
 Increase the vehicle operating cost and also leads to the discomfort of the users.

-Alignment may be defined by a series of points, lines and curves.
-In order to construct a road, you need to know exactly where it is situated on the earth.
-Each point has given coordinate northing and easting that defines its address on the earth.
+Alignment is defined by a series of points, lines and curves.
+To build a road, you need to know exactly where it is located on the earth.
+Each point has given coordinate northing and easting that defines its location on the earth.
 Each line has a bearing and distance.
-Each curve has a radius and length and several points that have coordinates that describe exam city where that curve is located on the earth.
-Each line the nd curve must connect exactly on a shared point, or be coincident.
-Otherwise, you have an error in your alignment.
-The alignment is described by stationing, which introduces to the distance horizontally between the stationing points.
-The beginning stationing of alignment is defined by previous designs.
-The designer built the stationing different for each alignment so that it doesn’t get confuse the builder.
+Each curve has a radius and length and several points that have coordinates that describe exactly where that curve is located on the earth.

-The existing ground prior to construction is below the new roadway on this plan.
-This vertical alignment may be defined by points, lines and curves.
-The stationing of this alignment compares the horizontal alignment.
-The stationing is actually not shown in the attached picture.
+The existing ground before construction is below the new roadway on this plan.
+This vertical alignment is also defined by points, lines and curves.
+The stationing of this alignment matches the horizontal alignment.
+The stationing is not shown in the attached picture.
 It is at the bottom of the sheet.
-In this case, the driver starts out moving downhill for a little bit and then enter a vertical curve and start moving uphill.
+In this profile, the driver would start out going downhill for a little bit and then enter a vertical curve and start going uphill.